sbuberl/minimal-mistakes/_posts/2018-09-08-reversi-working.md

 ---
 layout: post
-permalink: /posts/reversi_woring
+permalink: /posts/reversi_working
 title: Reversi Working Again
 ---

 The copy of Reversi running on this site is playable again.
-I still need to fix the Settings to launch, but other than that, it is working.